 top of page

-Made the Beyneu - Aktau train with seconds to spare.
+I made the Beyneu - Aktau train with seconds to spare.
+Sort of...

-Packed-up and waiting at car 21 exit upon arriving at Beyneu station.
-The car manager points me to the ticket office and I'm off.
+Packed-up and waiting at car 21 exit.
+The car manager points me to the ticket office, upon arriving at Beyneu station, and I'm off.

 But...

-The train station has a system to check departing bags through an x-ray machine, but to my left are two ticket counters.
+Beyneu station has a system to check departing bags through an x-ray machine, but to my left are two ticket counters.
 I just leave my bag next to the x-ray machine and head for the shorter line.
-The two security officials initially object and are only briefly perplexed, and then appear to understand my predicament.
+The two security officials initially object, and are only briefly perplexed, and then appear to understand my predicament.
 I figured they will watch my bags - and they do.

 The lady in the ticket booth understands my Google note, carefully written in Russian, and says one word: Yes.
 She tries to give me exact change and I take the notes and the ticket and leave the change for her.
 Grab my bags and then back to the gallant I know too well.